 Thank you for visiting our page.
 Here you will find information on timetables, homework, general expectations and details of your child’s learning.
 If you have any questions, you can arrange an appointment by contacting the office.

 Your child should read at least 3 times a week for 15-20 minutes.
-Reading is such a vital skill and will help your child to feel more confident and flourish across all areas of the curriculum.
-Reading records will be collected in on a Monday, Wednesday and Friday to ensure that your child is on track.
-This enables us to change their books regularly and give them access to a wider range of genres whilst developing their love of reading.
+Reading is such a vital skill and will help your child to feel more confident across all areas of the curriculum.
+Reading records will be collected daily to ensure your child is on track, so please write in these regularly.
 If your child does not read often enough, they will take part in a ‘catch up’ session on a Friday break time, where they will be given the opportunity to read to an adult or their peers.

-PE lessons are on a Tuesday afternoon and a Wednesday morning.
-Children are required come into school wearing their full PE kits on this day or they will not be allowed to participate in the lesson.
+PE lessons are on a Wednesday afternoon with Mr Seary.
+Children are required to come in to school in their full PE kits on this day or they will not be allowed to participate in the lesson.
 If there are reasons why your child cannot take part in these lessons, a written note must detail the reasons why.